Bike Commuter Benefit

 Federal Law Provides Tax Incentive to Cycle to Work

 The Federal Bike Commuter Benefit became effective Jan.
-1, 2009 and bike commuters across the nation are able to receive a pre-tax amount for riding to work.
+1, 2009 and bike commuters across the nation are able to receive a tax-free subsidy for riding to work.
 The Bike Commuter Benefit is real and in effect- but, there are some restrictions and confusion that this page will hopefully clear up.